 August Events in the Caribbean

-Anguilla Carnival: This annual tradition features boat races, beach parties, and parades, with lots of delicious food, exuberant music, and pageantry to fuel the fun.
+Anguilla Summer Festival: This annual tradition features boat races, beach parties, and parades, with lots of delicious food, exuberant music, and pageantry to fuel the fun.

 Aruba International Regatta: Sailors from around the world come to the island to race all manner of watercraft, from yachts to sunfish to miniature boats and even stand up paddle boards.

 Crop Over Festival Barbados: This six-week event extends into the first week of August, culminating in the Grand Kadooment Day celebration, which turns the streets of St. Michael into a kaleidoscope of sequins and feathers and colorful costumes.